Scandalous Grace

 Paul wasn’t writing in the abstract in his letter to the Corinthians.
 They were fighting among themselves over what constituted orthodox behavior and the correct understanding of what it meant to be a follower of Christ.
 One group of the people of Corinth considered themselves to be righteous and others to be condemned.

-For the Corinthians it was scandalous to be told to that they shouldn’t count their opponents’ trespasses against them.
+For the Corinthians it was scandalous to be told that they shouldn’t count their opponents’ trespasses against them.

 Paul was having none of it, however — telling them that once someone was “in Christ” there was a “new creation” – that everything old was done away with, put behind us, because everything had become new.